auranic/auranic.github.io/_pages/about.md

 widely used by the academic community.

-Methodology of machine learning and artifical intelligence
+Methodology of machine learning and artificial intelligence
 ------

 Over the past 20 years, I've been developing new and improving existing methods of machine learning